FHantke/brave-browser-wiki/Brave’s-Capture-of-Usage-Data.md

 # What are usage requests?

 A usage ping is a HTTP GET request, with data encoded in query parameters, used to count active users.
 The encoded request is sent to laptop-updates.brave.com either when the browser starts for the first time in a day, or after midnight if the browser is left open.
-It contains no personally data or personally identifying information.
+It contains no personal data or personally identifying information.

 Note: All fields are described in the table below with example values.